VSI's NEW Accu-port Targetron

 with our Targetron off-axis guider.
 Now he has a wide-aperture, off-axis

-guider between his Takahashi TOA 150 refractor's field flattener and
+guider between his Takahashi TOA 150 refractor's field flattener and his

-camera port on the right side (SBIG CCD camera).
+port on the right side (SBIG CCD camera).

 The pick-off mirror tube is adjustable [in and out] by loosening two set screws and push-pulling the tube to the desired position.
 A total of six Nylon thumb screws lock the [two ball-bearing equipped] Y and Z-axis [friction] rotation, and your eyepiece or CCD guiding camera's barrel-nose in place.
 The shiny indented dot just above the pick-off mirror between the two [center] black Nylon thumb screws (top right picture) indicates Z-axis rotation position around the 180 degree arc.
 Base unit only.
 Purchase optional docking and camera port rings below.
 Eyepieces and cameras not included.
 1.25" format top pick-off port.
 Targetron weight (less port rings) = 13.5 ozs.